-The audit and risk committee is currently comprised of R Peter Campbell (Chairman), an independent, non-executive director, and Michael A Quinn, a non-executive director.
+The audit and risk committee is currently comprised of R Peter Campbell (Chairman), and Michael A Quinn, both independent, non-executive directors.

-Details of these directors' qualifications and attendance at audit committee meetings are set out in the directors' report on pages 8 to 11.
+Details of these directors' qualifications and attendance at audit committee meetings are set out in the directors' report on pages 9 to 11.

 The audit and risk committee has appropriate financial expertise and all members are financially literate and have an appropriate understanding of the industry in which the Group operates.
-The Committee's composition does not comply with the Principles in that it does not include at least three members and does not have a majority of independent directors.
+The committee's composition does not comply with the Principles in that it does not include at least three members.
 The board considers that the audit and risk committee as represented by the two non-executive directors noted above is suitably structured and qualified to fully discharge its responsibilities at this stage of the Company's development.